omaas315/match_student_code/student_code/002_SplinedVoronoiPlanner/splined_voronoi_scripts/README.md

 - plots path of two robots of formation with 1m radius
 - plot distance of formation center to obstacles to show collision avoidance
 - plot orientation and anglular velocities of robots to show path is feasible with nonholonomic robots

+## compare_algorithms.py
+prints quota and time for each optimization algorithm

+## compare_sra_and_voronoi.py

+- calculate and plot distances to obstacles for every successful path
+- compare achieved curvature and path length
+- print time and success quota